-Figure 3-3.2 First interior wall
+FIGURE 3-3.2

-- 6. Select the wall style: Basic Wall: Generic 8" Masonry. - 7.
-Click on the Properties button, and then select the Edit/New button.
-Finally click Edit next to the Structure parameter. - 8.
-Change the masonry thickness from 75%" to 8" in the edit structure dialog box, and then select OK to close each dialog.
+- 6. Select the wall type: Basic Wall: Generic 8" Masonry. - 7.
+Select the Edit Type button on the Properties Palette to view the wall's Type Parameters, and then click Edit next to the Structure parameter. - 8.
+Change the masonry thickness from 75/8" to 8" in the Edit Assembly dialog box, and then select OK to close each dialog (do not close the Properties Palette).

 Occasionally Revit will not list dimensions, relative to the walls you want to draw new walls from, while in the create wall mode.
-One way to deal with this is to draw temporary walls to use as a reference.
-After using the temporary wall as a reference you can delete it.
+One way to deal with this is to draw temporary Detail Lines to use as a reference.
+After using the temporary line as a reference you can delete it.

-With the 'Basic Wall: Generic - 8" Masonry' wall as the current wall, set the location line (Loc.
-Line) to Core Centerline.
-10. Draw the vertical wall shown in Figure 3-3.3; be sure to snap to the Midpoint of the atrium wall as your first point.
+- 9. Select Annotate \rightarrow Detail \rightarrow Detail Line from the Ribbon; the line type does not really matter, but select a continuous one via the Type Selector. - 10.
+Draw the "vertical" line shown in Figure 3-3.3; be sure to snap to the Midpoint of the atrium wall as your first point.

-Next you will draw an elevator shaft, centered on the atrium and 35'-0" back (thus the temp. wall).
+Next you will draw an elevator shaft, centered on the atrium and 35'-0" back (thus the temp. line).

 The inside dimensions of the elevator are: 7'-4" x 6'-10".
 Because you know the inside dimension you will want to adjust the location line to match the known info.

-- 11. Set the Loc.
-Line to: Finish Face: Interior.
+- 11. Use the Wall tool to draw Basic Wall: Generic 8" Masonry. - 12.
+Set the Location Line to: Finish Face: Interior.

-- 12. Draw the

-elevator shaft.

-Make sure the

-location line is

-to the inside so

-your shaft is the

-correct

-dimension.

-Draw the shaft
+13. Draw the elevator shaft.

-anywhere in the

-drawing; you

-will adjust the

-exact position

-next.
+Make sure the location line is to the inside so your shaft is the correct dimension.
+Draw the shaft anywhere in the Drawing Window; you will adjust the exact position next.
+FYI: The inside dimensions are listed above.